 Building Your Custom Rosary - A DIY Guide

 At the same time, there are enough details and enough choices that designing a custom rosary can feel daunting.
 This is especially true if you don’t know all of the nuances involved!
-Here at The Catholic Woodworker, we pour all of our care and attention into hand-making each rosary order because we know these will be spiritual weapons that serve you for years to come.
+Here at The Catholic Woodworker, we pour all of our care and attention into hand-making every rosary because we know these will be spiritual weapons that will serve you for years to come.
 We want your custom rosary to fit you, so if you’re not sure where to start, we’ll walk you through all the details step by step.

-Let’s start with the base material of your custom rosary, the cord which holds everything together.
-We use micro cord, which is a thinner — but no less powerful— version of 550 paracord manufactured in the U.S.A.
-We use micro cord because it’s thin and lightweight, but offers a tensile strength of 80–90 lbs.
-We make all of our rosaries using micro cord — not just our custom rosaries — because it’s a material that is made to withstand years of daily use.
-We want your rosary to last as long as possible, but also so you feel comfortable using your rosary everyday.
-It shouldn’t feel as if you have to set your rosary aside in a display case and only use it at home.
-Our handmade rosaries are made to be used often!
-The micro cord gives it strength and helps prevent fraying so you can carry your rosary in your pocket, in a bag, or wherever is most convenient so you can always have it at hand.
+In all of our rosaries, we use U.S.A. manufactured micro cord or 95 paracord, which are thinner —yet powerful— versions of 550 paracord used in the military, parachutes, and survival kits.
+We love using these cords because of their flexibility and durability as we expect that our rosaries will stand the test of time.
+Both paracord and micro cord are lightweight, yet still offer a tensile strength of 80–90 lbs.
+We want your rosary to last as long as possible, but also so you feel comfortable using your rosary every day.
+It shouldn’t feel as if you have to set your rosary aside in a display case and only use it at home to avoid breaking.
+Our hand-made rosaries are designed to use often!
+Our cord gives it strength and helps prevent fraying so you can carry your rosary in your pocket, in a bag, or wherever is most convenient so it is always at hand.

 Choosing Your Rosary Cord

 There are two primary schools of thought to choosing your rosary cord’s color.
 The first is to simply choose the color that best matches the rest of the elements and appeals to you.
 That often means choosing a neutral cord color that supports colored beads and corresponds with the metal you choose for the crucifix and medals.
 Similarly, you could choose a monochromatic look by selecting a cord color that matches your bead color.